fhvilshoj/TorchLRP/README.md

 patterns_pos = fit_patternnet_positive(model, train_loader)
 ```

-_Note:_ Biases are currently ignored in the alphabeta-rule and
+_Note:_ Biases are currently ignored in the alphabeta-rule implementations.
-PatternAttribution implementations.

 For a complete running example, which generates this plot:
 <img src="examples/Example_explanations.png" style="max-width: 500px;"/>